FareHarbor/fareharbor-docs/external-api/endpoints.md

 When creating bookings use the customer type rate and custom field instance information contained in the availability to construct a request of the following form:

+For best results in the contact phone, include the plus sign and the international country code.
+I.e. check the E.164 international phone number formatting.

 * `note`: `string`
 * `voucher_number`: `string`
 * `contact`: `object`